Talking / Once Again: Critical reception

 Writing for Billboard, Michael Saponara ranked "Talking" as the fifth best song on Vultures 1.
 Saponara praised North for "[cooking] up an earworm of a chorus that will easily be stuck in listeners’ heads for the weeks to come."
 He emphasizes Ty Dolla Sign's candidness on the track, expressing his concerns for his daughter "[in the] hopes she's properly prepared with the tools to take on the world."
 Saponara concludes that only someone like West could've "churn[ed] a positive fatherhood anthem into a rap hit."

 Music videos

 The first music video, released alongside the "Talking" promotional single, is directed by Italian film directors Damiano and Fabio D'Innocenzo.
 Matteo Cocco handled the video's cinematography.
 The video shows shots of West and his daughter North, who is depicted getting her hair braided by a group of stylists.
 Ty Dolla Sign and his daughter, Jailynn Griffin, also appear.

 On April 30, 2024, a music video directed by North West was released.
 The video was co-directed by Aus Taylor, who had worked on multiple visuals for Vultures 1, including photographing the cover art; cinematography was handled by Karim Belkasemi.
 It reuses the original treatment written by North in January.
 The visual focuses on North and her friends, hanging out while wearing Vultures-themed merch.

+Personnel

+Credits are adapted from Spotify and Apple Music.